 Welcome

 Welcome everyone to the event.
 Explain who you are, your relationship to the 4-H program, and briefly explain the purpose of your time together.
 The participants today will be exploring photography.
-At the end of the day there will be a showcase for parents or other visitors.
+At the end of the day, there will be a showcase for parents or other visitors.
 They will be asked to be a part of planning this showcase and being a part of it.

 Getting to Know You Game

 Start the day by making name tags.
-This is important for the group dynamics and so everyone gets to know someone new.
-Go around the room having everyone share their name, where they are from, and something that they recently learned with the group.
-Can be anything this just breaks the ice and usually helps everyone learn something unique about each participant.
+This is important for the group dynamics so everyone gets to know someone new.
+Go around the room having everyone share their name, where they are from, and something that they recently learned with the group; it can be anything that just breaks the ice and usually helps everyone learn something unique about each participant.
 Leaders are expected to take part in each activity as well!
 This encourages team learning and positive group dynamics.

 Activity #1